grzegorzmazur/yacas/docs/reference_manual/linear-algebra.rst

    create the Wronskian matrix

-   :param func: an $n$-dimensional vector of functions
+   :param func: an :math:`n`-dimensional vector of functions
    :param var: a variable to differentiate with respect to

-   The function {WronskianMatrix} calculates the Wronskian matrix  of
-   $n$ functions.
-The Wronskian matrix is created by putting each function as the  first element of each column, and filling in the rest of each  column by the ($i-1$)-th derivative, where $i$ is the current row.
-The Wronskian matrix is used to verify that the $n$ functions are linearly  independent, usually solutions to a differential equation.
+   The function {WronskianMatrix} calculates the Wronskian matrix  of :math:`n` functions.
+The Wronskian matrix is created by putting each function as the  first element of each column, and filling in the rest of each  column by the :math:`(i-1)`-th derivative, where :math:`i` is the current row.
+The Wronskian matrix is used to verify that the :math:`n` functions are linearly  independent, usually solutions to a differential equation.
 If the determinant of the Wronskian matrix is zero, then the functions  are dependent, otherwise they are